ubarsc/rios/doc/source/concurrency.rst

 Since PBS is generally used to manage a whole cluster, each compute worker may be running on a separate machine.
-This makes it quite advantageous to have each worker do its own reading, so one would usually run with computeWorkersRead=True.
+This makes it quite advantageous to have each worker do its own reading, which is how it will default.
 However, in some situations, the batch nodes may be unable to read the input data directly (e.g. they may be on a private network with no direct access to the wider internet), in which case one would set computeWorkersRead=False.

 Setting singleBlockComputeWorkers=True will generate a separate compute worker, and thus a separate PBS job, for each block of processing (thus it ignores numComputeWorkers, which is taken to be equal to the number of blocks to process).
 This would be a good option in a PBS cluster which prioritizes short jobs over long ones, as the PBS scheduler would find it easy to allocate each of the individual jobs, and so throughput would be quite high.
 However, it does imply a reasonable level of availability on the queue.
 The main originating thread will be waiting for some output to come from the individual jobs, and if they get stuck behind other jobs for too long, the main job will timeout.
 This may require a much larger value for computeBufferPopTimeout.

-Communication between the jobs and the main thread is handled via a network socket, which is managed by an extra thread running in the main process.
+Communication between the jobs and the main thread is handled via a network socket (in the range 30000-50000), which is managed by an extra thread running in the main process.
 That last point means that the main script may run one more thread than you expect.
 By default, the network address of this socket is passed to the compute worker jobs via a small file in a shared temporary directory.
 If no